 Fancy Pink Lemonade Jello Shots.
 Like my cake pops, my fancy jello shots are no stranger to this blog.

 And, for some very strange reason their value seems to increase exponentially during Halloween.
 Thanks to my careful and thoughtful planning I invested in a small Reese’s Peanut Butter hedge fund anticipating their upcoming increase.
 Which has allowed me to prepare such a delightful cocktail during the height of trick-or-treating season.
 Wether or not Reese’s Peanut Butter Cups are a high commodity in your household, past trends have shown that after a week or two post Halloween they seem to come back down to what I would consider “normal” value.
 Keep in mind that to make this “candy-like” martini you’ll be infusing your own vodka, so there is a week of planning ahead that you’ll have to do.

 I found this recipe a while ago and make it every time I have a watermelon.
 It is really refreshing and my kids love it!
-8 cups cubed and seeded watermelon 1 cup strawberries, halved 1/2 cup fresh lemon juice.
+8 cups cubed and seeded watermelon 1 cup strawberries, halved 1/2 cup fresh lemon juice 1 cup white sugar.
 Basil Lemonade.
 I hereby declare this week Basil Week.

 And when you see what I’ve got in store for the rest of the week you’ll see why.
 Granted, it was a completely unintentional coincidence.
 Maybe I was having a subconscious butter rebellion during my first weekend cooking for myself and not for an editor, but basil was the center of my attention.
 No less than four of my culinary projects involved the bright summer herb.
 Watermelon Lemonade — Delish.
 This week was my turn to host Project Pastry Queen.